egemenimre/ccsds-ndm/docs/more_info.rst

 >>> xsdata generate ndmxsd --package src.ndmxml1

+3. Copy the generated classes into the project structure.

 The newer versions of the NDM XML files will go to the `ndmxml2` directory, so that backwards compatibility is maintained.